anishmss/bioinfo_intro_dlsu/intro.md

 This online ''book'' contains notes for each module.
 It is meant to be a scaffold, providing structure to the course.
 It is not meant to be comprehensive.
-Please read reference materials provided at the end of each module for a more detailed treatment of each topic.
+Please read reference material and link-outs provided in each module for a more detailed treatment.

 Even so, here are some good books to learn the foundational concepts in bioinformatics and biology.